opportus/object-mapper/README.md

 You can try to extract from your domain *control patterns* over your objects.
 Implement then each of theses patterns as a type of `PathFinderInterface`.
-Doing so effectively, you will decouple totally these objects from your codebase...
-Furthermore, these controls won't be subject to changes anymore when the controled objects change.
-Such generic controls are indeed very powerful.
+Doing so effectively, you will decouple these objects from your codebase...
+Indeed, when the controled objects change, the control won't.
+Such generic controls are very powerful.
 Later, we will see how to leverage furthermore this solution by combining this concept with another one.

 For concrete example of how to implement `PathFinderInterface`, refer to the default [`StaticPathFinder`](https://github.com/opportus/object-mapper/blob/master/src/PathFinder/StaticPathFinder.php)